-The bycatch of vulnerable species concerns the incidental capture and mortality of marine animals such as mammals, reptiles, seabird and elasmobranchs.
+The bycatch of vulnerable species, defined as all the species that have a 10% probability of extinction within 100 years (Shaffer, 1981), concerns the incidental capture and mortality of marine animals such as mammals, reptiles, seabird and elasmobranchs.

 In order to get to know the phenomenon and prepare measures to reduce it, at the same time training fishing operators and raising their awareness on the issue, several monitoring programs and research projects have recently been launched, as well as guides and manuals for the recognition of species (such as FAO, 2019; Otero et al., 2019).

-According to a survey of studies and reviews dedicated to this issue conducted by the GFCM (FAO, 2018a), the fishing gears that most cause bycatch are the longline, in particular for marine reptile species, and the bottom trawl, responsible in particular for the capture of marine mammals (in particular in the ICMED and ADRISEA) and elasmobranchs (in particular in the ADRISEA).
-The marine sub-region with the highest number of reports (50% of the available literature refers to this area) is the WMED (Figure 7).
+According to a survey of studies and reviews dedicated to this issue conducted by the GFCM (FAO, 2018a), the fishing gears that most cause by catch are the longline, in particular for marine reptile species, and the bottom trawl, responsible in particular for the capture of marine mammals (in particular in the ICMED and ADRISEA) and elasmobranchs (in particular in the ADRISEA).
+The marine subregion with the highest number of reports (50% of the available literature refers to this area) is the WMED (Figure 6).

 Number of specimens (in percentage), by different group of vulnerable species and by GFCM subregion, reported as bycatch in the scientific publications analysed (preliminary analysis).
-Source: FAO, 2018a.
+Source: FAO.
+2018a.

 Among the groups of species most subject to bycatch in Italy, there are sea turtles, in particular Caretta caretta, and elasmobranchs.
 The overall picture for these latter species, in particular, once very abundant in the waters of all three Italian marine subregions, is now very worrying, especially due to fishing activities (Rondinini et al., 2013; Mazzoldi et al., 2017).
-Furthermore, the removal of these upper-level predator species from the marine environment and the marine food web can induce changes at an ecosystem level (Serena et al., 2014).
+Elasmobranchs are extremely vulnerable to overfishing owing to their specific biological and life-history characteristics, such as slow population growth rate, late age at maturity, longevity, low fecundity and long gestation period (Stevens et al., 2000).
+Furthermore, the removal of these upper-level predator species from the marine environment and the marine food web can induce changes at an ecosystem level (Serena et al., 2014; Lauria et al., 2015).

 Regarding the demage of sea bed, we can distinguish between different types of impacts caused by different types of fishing, both commercial and recreational and illegal.

 The illegal fishing of the rock-boring mollusk mussel Lithophaga lithophaga, formally prohibited in Italy since 1988, for instance, cause the scrape off the upper centimeters of rocky substrates, madewith hammer and chisel, to make extraction of mollusks easier.
-The major consequence is the removal of the biological cover (macroalgae and zoobenthos), which ranges from bare patches to complete desertification (Fraschetti et al., 2001; Giudetti et al., 2003).
+The major consequence is the removal of the biological cover (macroalgae and zoobenthos), which ranges from bare patches to complete desertification (Fraschetti et al. 2001; Giudetti et al., 2003).